AtillaTahak/space-travelers/README.md

-# Math Magicians
+# Space Travellers

-> React based single page app.
+> This is a React and Redux based single page application about Space travel.

 # Demo Link
 [Click here](https://lucid-kalam-d798af.netlify.app)